pingswept/blog/posts/2009-06-15-least-squares-fit-of-a-surface.markdown

 ---
+categories: estimation, mathematics, python
+date: 2009-06-15T00:00:00.000Z
 format: markdown
-date: 2009/06/15 00:00:00
 title: Least squares fit of a surface to a 3D cloud of points in Python (with ridiculous application)
-categories: estimation, mathematics, python
 ---

 The floor in the room above the kitchen in our house has a floor that slopes almost 1 inch per foot for half of the room.
 Experimentally, we have found that this is steep enough to make a desk chair roll– kind of irritating, particularly to my special ladyfriend who happens to occupy such a chair in that zone.

 To compensate for the slope, I decided to fit a stack of masonite sheets to the curve of the floor.
 Unfortunately, the floor slopes nonlinearly in two directions, like the rounded corner of a swimming pool.
 After making a series of measurements of the floor, I decided to fit a polynomial in two variables to the cloud of points using a least squares estimate.